2 killed in mass shooting in Norway; more than a dozen hurt | Law-Order

 2 killed in mass shooting in Norway; more than a dozen hurt

-There will be a continuous assessment of what measures police should take to protect that event and whether this incident has a connection to Pride at all, Barstad told reporters.Olav Roenneberg, a journalist from Norwegian public broadcaster NRK, said he witnessed the shooting.I saw a man arrive at the site with a bag.
+There will be a continuous assessment of what measures police should take to protect that event and whether this incident has a connection to Pride at all, Barstad told reporters.He said 14 people were receiving medical treatment, eight of whom have been hospitalised.Olav Roenneberg, a journalist from Norwegian public broadcaster NRK, said he witnessed the shooting.I saw a man arrive at the site with a bag.

 - Country: